justincy/signs-of-the-second-coming/questions.md

 # In Progress

-* Are "Christ comes in the clouds," "Great sign in heaven," and "Sign of the Son of Man" all the same?
+## Are "Christ comes in the clouds," "Great sign in heaven," and "Sign of the Son of Man" all the same?

 | Sign | Before | After |
 ----- | ---- | ----
 | Christ comes in the clouds | Mount of Olives splits; Gentiles help gather God's people; Jews gathered in Jerusalem; Morning of the First Resurrection; Rapture; Sign of the Son of Man; Gathering of the remainder of the elect; Sun darkened; Moon turned to blood; Stars refuse their light; Stars fall from heaven; Signs in Heavens; Wars | Burning; Christ reigns as king |
 | Great sign in heaven | Stars fall from heaven; sun darkened; Moon turned to blood; Thunderings, lightenings, tempests, tsunamis; Earthquakes | Silence for halfan hour; Curtain of heaven unfolded as a scroll |
 | Sign of the Son of Man | Moon darkened; Stars fall from heaven; Heavens shake; Sun darkened | Christ comes in the clouds |

+I'm pretty sure that "Great sign in heaven" and "Sign of the Son of Man" are the same.
+However I'm not sure that "Christ comes in the clouds" is the same.
+It seems that a sign may be given before he actually appears.
+My main reason for believing this is that JST Matthew 1:36 seems to imply that Christ comes in the clouds _after_ the sign is given.

 # Resolved Questions